Islands in Bianchi type-I Universe: Introduction

-In section \ref{s:flrw_rad}, we will examine FLRW models filled with radiation with zero curvature and zero cosmological constant.
+In Sec. \ref{s:flrw_rad}, we will examine FLRW models filled with radiation with zero curvature and zero cosmological constant.
 We will summarize the results of previous work done on the spherical island case and extend this analysis to the ellipsoidal island.
 This serves as a check that the possible existence of an island does not depend on its shape.
-In section \ref{s:model}, we present a detailed study of the Bianchi type-$1$ (BI) model filled with radiation.
+In Sec. \ref{s:model}, we present a detailed study of the Bianchi type $\rm \RomanNumeralCaps{1}$ model filled with radiation.
 We study the conditions for the existence of a spherical or ellipsoidal island in this model.
-We found that islands can exist for $t<<t_0$, where $t_0$ is the time where the BI model is momentarily FLRW, and all scale factors exponentially approach the same value.
-The formation occurs at time $t$ when one or more of the scale factors show the bouncing behaviour, i.e., they switch from initial contraction to expansion.
-Some technical results were relegated to the appendices.
+We found that islands can exist for $t\ll t_0$, where $t_0$ is the time where the BI model is momentarily FLRW model, and all scale factors exponentially approach the same value.
+The formation occurs at time $t$ when one or more of the scale factors show the bouncing behavior, i.e., they switch from initial contraction to expansion.
+Some technical results were relegated to the Appendix.